 The free version comes with a set of 7 presets that you can toy around with.
 These 7 presets rotate every week.
-This means if you find a preset that you actually like, you’ll have to spend cash on the premium version if you want to continue using it the next week.
+This means if you find a preset that you like, you’ll have to spend cash on the premium version if you want to continue using it the next week.
 This limits the long-term usability of the free version since you can’t store your favorite presets.

 The free version of Voicemod also doesn’t allow for creating custom voice mods.
 If you don’t like any of this week’s free presets, then you’re out of luck.
 Either spend money on the Pro version or roll the dice the following week and hope you get something to your tastes.

-The Pro version essentially unlocks the core functionality of Voicemod, including the ability to create your own custom voice mods, add more than three sound effects to your soundboard, and store a list of your favorite presets.
+The Pro version essentially unlocks the core functionality of Voicemod, including the ability to create your custom voice mods, add more than three sound effects to your soundboard, and store a list of your favorite presets.
 As of the writing of this review, Voicemod Pro comes with 77 different voice mod presets to choose from, ranging from freaky zombie voices to a preset that introduces an excessive amount of autotune to your microphone.

 In total there are 77 voice mods to choose from.
-Some of them simply add reverb or delay effects, others come with their own custom soundboard that adds background sound effects.
+Some of them simply add reverb or delay effects, others come with their custom soundboard that adds background sound effects.
 For example, the Cave preset adds reverb to your voice and a subtle sound of dripping water in the background.

 For most users, the available presets are more than enough to get going.
 There’s a wide range of mods with different effects ranging from the very subtle to completely over-the-top.
-If you want a little more control over the effects, the Pro version of Voicemod also lets you create your own voice mods.
+If you want a little more control over the effects, the Pro version of Voicemod also lets you create your voice mods.

-Creating your own voice mods is easily performed through the menu.
+Creating your voice mods is easily performed through the menu.
 You initially start with your raw voice input and a list of different voice effects.
 Just click on the voice effects to add them and you’ll instantly be able to hear how they affect your voice.
-Each effect also has its own knobs and dials that you can tune to get the exact sound you’re looking for.
+Each effect also has knobs and dials that you can tune to get the exact sound you’re looking for.
 Voicemod has many tutorials on their site on how to mimic some of the most popular voices out there.